HOHMANN ORBITS

 The astronomer will recognize this as the typical path of an Amor

-asteroid.
-An Amor asteroid, named for the prototype Amor itself, has
+asteroid, Named for the prototype Amor itself, it has its perihelion

-Earth's orbit.
-Amors are potentially dangerous to Earth because the
+Amors are potentially dangerous to Earth because the chance exists,

-chance exists, however slim, that Earth and asteroid would meet
+however slim, that Earth and asteroid would meet together where the

-together where the two orbits touch.
-This asteroid is a potential
+two orbits touch.
+This asteroid is a potential Earth-smasher.

 . . .